Who Needs A Cell Signal Booster For Their Home?

 How Do They Actually Work?

-During the quarantine of 2020, sales numbers of cell signal boosters have gone up.
+During the quarantine of 2020, sales numbers of in-house cell phone boosters have gone up.
 Canadians who never considered purchasing one before the advent of COVID-19 have found themselves interested in ways to boost cell reception in the home.

 This makes sense.
 People are spending more time indoors, which means more devices per household are spending time connected to Wi-Fi.
 All of these devices are using up a lot more bandwidth than they were before the coronavirus.
 This has caused increased latency (a.k.a. lag).